The ultimate guide on switching to a plastic free bathroom

 Lastly, are you using mouthwash?
 If so, you’ll have two plastic-free options – sustainable mouthwash which comes in a metal bottle, or mouthwash tablets.
 We particularly enjoy the tablets, since they significantly reduce the amount of packaging you need and they’re also great for travelling.

 6. Shave with a safety razor

 Plastic razors and their cartridges can add up over time, contributing a lot to your environmental footprint.
 What’s more – they don’t even shave that well!

-Periods can be very wasteful if we’re using single-use products.
-Not only are regular commercial tampons and pads packaged in a ton of plastic, but they’re also often treated with bleach and other chemicals which can cause irritation.
+Periods can be very wasteful, so if you’re looking for ways on how to go plastic free in the bathroom, then you might want to ditch the single-use period products.
+Not only are regular commercial tampons and pads packaged in a ton of plastic, but they’re also often treated with bleach and other chemicals which can cause irritation and dryness.

 Plastic-free and zero waste period products are the way to go both for your intimate health and the planet.